pcrockett/tailscale-container/README.md

 ### Running as a systemd service

+_This only works if you're using Podman.
+If you're using Docker... pull requests welcome._

 If you want the container to:

 * start running automatically when your machine has booted